ccd0/4chan-x/CONTRIBUTING.md

 `software` can be `"foolfuuka"` or `"fuuka"` for example.

 `files` is the list of boards whose files (images, videos, pdfs) are also archived, even temporarily, and not just thumbnails.

+`storage` is the list of boards where search is enabled.
+If this field is missing then it implies that search is enabled on all boards.